 During that time, victims of the crimes could recover a portion of the profits.
 Simon and Schuster sued the Board claiming that the law violated the First Amendment.
 The district court and the Second Circuit Court of Appeals upheld the statute.

-Supreme Court unanimously overturns Son of Sam law, ruling it violated First Amendment
+Court said Son of Sam law violated First Amendment

 In an 8-0 decision authored by Sandra Day O’Connor, the Court unanimously reversed the lower courts’ decisions.
 (Justice Clarence Thomas did not participate.)